Abdullah-ece/blynk-server/server/http-dashboard/README.md

 # some Dashboard

 ### Configuration options
+All of the values changes for variables below will ONLY WORK AFTER APP REBUILD, as those are added to the package by webpack during rebuild.

 Through environment variables you can change behavior of the application functionality.
 Available options:
 1. BLYNK_WATERMARK - if set to true, it will add a watermark to the bottom right screen of the dashboard.
 It will show current build date, last commit hash and commit date
 2. BLYNK_POWERED_BY - if set to true, it will show powered by Blynk footer on the login screen